The Royal Air Force has welcomed the first of its new P-8A Poseidon maritime patrol aircraft to RAF Lossiemouth.

 The US Navy began operating the P-8A in 2013 and variations of the aircraft are in service with the Indian Navy and the Royal Australian Air Force.

-The aircraft being delivered to the RAF will be equipped with a range of search and tracking systems, including:
+The aircraft is equipped with a range of search and tracking systems, including:

 - An APY-10 radar providing high-resolution mapping.